mub4shir/elasticsearch/readme.md

 # Elasticsearch Operations

-This code snippet demonstrates basic Elasticsearch operations using the `elasticsearch` package.
+This code snippet demonstrates basic Elasticsearch operations using the `@elastic/elasticsearch` package.
 It covers the following operations:

 - Create an index
 - Delete an index